 Even before marijuana becomes legal, the effects of the drug are apparent in everyday life in the city I now call home (Boulder).
 The work ethic in Boulder already leaves something to be desired.
 Try finding someone to put in a full eight-hour day doing home repair, painting or yard work in this college town.
 It they show up by 10, you’re lucky. . . .
 But the real damage will be to Colorado’s youth.
 Young brains are especially vulnerable to marijuana use, with studies showing that becoming drug-dependent is far more likely among people who start using marijuana in their teens.
 Drug related school suspensions are a major problem in Colorado, with more than 5,000 occurring in the last year for which there are records.

 The legal limit is a quarter of an ounce for non-Colorado residents, while residents can purchase up to an ounce of marijuana at a time.
 Buyers are not restricted from shopping from store to store, although under state law they are only allowed to have up to one ounce at a time.
 Possession of more than one but less than eight ounces of marijuana is a misdemeanor and carries fines up to $5,000 and up to 18 months in jail.
 More than eight ounces is considered a felony and fines can be as high as $100,000 and up to three years in prison.
 Amendment 64 does restrict where marijuana can be smoked.

 One gain is how marijuana warehouses are creating massive energy demands with an increased carbon footprint.
 An energy bill received by the owner of a Colorado marijuana grow facility was for $21,500 for one month of electricity and climate control.
 He didn’t complain to the utility but simply paid his bill, admitting that this is just the cost of doing business for him and others in the medical marijuana business.

-[First published at Illinois Review, with co-author Bonnie O'Neil.]
+[First published at Illinois Review.]